-Thomas Green here with Ethical Marketing Service, today I wanted to share with you something which has an extremely negative impact on response and is something for you to avoid.
+Thomas Green here with Ethical Marketing Service.
+Today I wanted to share with you something which has an extremely negative impact on response.
+Something for you to avoid.
+Beginners Marketing Error To Avoid.
 The best way to illustrate this is actually if you have seen any of The Apprentice with Alan Sugar.

-Each year the candidates are normally set an advertising task and they put all this work into creating a TV ad and a big ad which plays on a loop in central London and one thing which happens pretty much every year, is when they do market research, they ask the general public what they thought of the ad and the response is “I don’t really know what it’s for”.
+Each year the candidates are normally set an advertising task.
+They put all this work into creating a TV ad, a big ad which plays on a loop in central London.
+One thing which happens pretty much every year, is when they do market research.
+They ask the general public what they thought of the ad and the response is “I don’t really know what it’s for”.

-The candidates do all this hard work, hours of planning, designing, and editing and they have forgotten that the viewer of the ad has absolutely no prior knowledge of their company and what it does.
-It’s very obvious to them what the company does, but remove any context or prior knowledge and that is the position your prospect is in.
+The candidates do all this hard work.
+Hours of planning, designing, and editing.
+They have forgotten that the viewer of the ad has absolutely no prior knowledge of their company, what it does.
+It’s very obvious to them what the company does.
+But remove any context or prior knowledge and that is the position your prospect is in.

-Every now and again, I will come across a site where I have to work very hard to understand what service this company provides and there are instances even on google search where the searcher thinks when they click they are going to visit a site about what they are looking for, but end up on something completely different, so have a look at your site and ask if I had no knowledge about this what so ever, would I be able to figure out in a few seconds exactly what this company does.
+Every now and again, I will come across a site where I have to work very hard to understand what service this company provides.
+There are instances even on google search where the searcher thinks when they click they are going to visit a site about what they are looking for.
+But end up on something completely different.
+So have a look at your site and ask if I had no knowledge about this what so ever.
+Would I be able to figure out in a few seconds exactly what this company does.

-There are a couple of principles here which I have talked about before but will reiterate, first is the headline needs to stand on its own with no images or surrounding content and people will know what product or service it’s promoting.
+There are a couple of principles here which I have talked about before but will reiterate.
+First is the headline needs to stand on its own with no images or surrounding content, people will know what product or service it’s promoting.
 So never mind the whole site, the headline alone needs to be able to communicate what you do.
-Second, a confused prospect never buys, so you need to be crystal clear about what you do and what they should do next.
+Second, a confused prospect never buys.
+So you need to be crystal clear about what you do and what they should do next.